 Or it could mean replacing the door fixtures and the door knocker.
 These fresh additions make it so that potential owners don’t see rust, dullness, and peeling.
 Instead, they’ll admire the shiny new fixtures and how updated everything looks.

 Or even better, they won’t see the details but will still have a positive feeling about your home’s condition.

 The exterior of your home should convey a warm, welcoming vibe that buyers can see themselves in.
 If the exterior has clutter such as bikes or old toys strewn about, the impression of your home will be that you neglected it.

 To combat this, it’s imperative that you clean the clutter.
-The next step is to add elements of cosiness.
-Buy a new outdoor rug that complements the colour scheme.
+The next step is to add elements of cosines.
+Buy a new outdoor rug that complements the color scheme.

 Put in a deck swing or a bench on the porch.
-Anything that invites the visitor to imagine themselves sitting in that spot to enjoy the neighbourhood.
+Anything that invites the visitor to imagine themselves sitting in that spot to enjoy the neighborhood.

 If the roof is noticeably damaged, then fixing it or outright replacing it should be at the top of your to-do list.
 If not, then work to make it appear attractive.
 This should involve cleaning the cutters completely and clearing the roof of debris.